vanessa-opensource/sonarqube-inject-vsc/README.md

 You can run analysis with connection to your SonarQube server.

 To do this you need to create two small config files - follow the instructions on [SonarLint website](http://www.sonarlint.org/commandline/index.html), section `Connected mode`.
-Don't forget to run `SonarLint: Update bindings to SonarQube server` command in VSC or `sonarlint -u` in command line at your project workspace to update server bindings.
+Don't forget to run `SonarQube Inject: Update bindings to SonarQube server` command in VSC or `sonarlint -u` in command line at your project workspace to update server bindings.

 ## Limitations